hugo-espino/PowerBI_DynamicMQuery/README.md

 In February 2022 update, Power Bi implemented Dynamic M query parameters in DirectQuery connections (previously only supported in Import).
 With Dynamic M Query Parameters, model authors can let reports use slicers to set the value or values for an M Query Parameters.

-If you want review the oficial documentation please clic [here](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-dynamic-m-query-parameters).
+If you want to review the oficial documentation please clic [here](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-dynamic-m-query-parameters).

 ## Prepare data in Google BigQuery.

 The objective of this report is that the final user can select a specific date to obtain the orders that have been created before the chosen date and have not been paid.
-It is a 100% dynamic report which calculated the values in real-time with a direct connection to Google Bigquery.
+It is a 100% dynamic report which calculate the values in real-time with a direct connection to Google Bigquery.

-I created two tables, OrderSales which contains the details of each order, and Payments, which includes the sales order key, date of payment, and amount.
+In this case I created two tables, OrderSales which contains the details of each order, and Payments, which includes the sales order key, date of payment, and amount.

 Sales Orders